libptpmgmt Library to Communicate with IEEE 1558 PTP Clocks

 You need to use the New'Class' functions and release with Delete'Class'.

-You can use the defer statment for the releasing, if the release is due to the same function.
+You can use the defer statment for the releasing, if the release is due in the same function.

 Library content